Three Ridges Loop Backpacking Guide

 The terrain of the Three Ridges Loop can be classified as strenuous.
 With 6,800 feet of cumulative elevation change, you'll find you rarely walk on a flat trail.
 You're either ascending or descending steep terrain.
 The most notable climb is 2,175 feet of elevation gain up to the Three Ridges summit at 3,970 feet.

 Certain sections of this trail are very rocky.
 So, good shoes are a must to protect your feet, so I recommend Altra Lone Peak 8s.
-They have a stone plate built into their soles, which helps guard against any sharp rocks.
+They have a rock plate built into their soles, which helps guard against any sharp rocks.

 If you're considering bringing your dog on this loop, your dog should already have experience hiking challenging trails.